Home » Course » Main Course

 How to make Puff Pastry Chicken Pot Pie

-This Chicken Pot Pie with Puff Pastry recipe makes two 9×9 or 8×8 casserole dishes, which always gives us lots of yummy leftovers.
+This Chicken Pot Pie with Puff Pastry recipe makes two 9×9 or 8×8 square casserole dish, which always gives us lots of yummy leftovers.

 You can also freeze half of the Chicken Pot Pie filling in the freezer and bake it with puff pastry another time (I actually do this often).
 It’s a great way to have another meal for another day without much extra work.